Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-• Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Experienced in working as part of a team and an excellent ability to communicate.
+• Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
+Expertise in working in teams and have an excellent ability to communicate.

 Education: